Sony Xperia XA series: Xperia XA2 family

 Announced in Jan 2018, these devices have newer design and fingerprint sensor in rear and have upgraded chipset Snapdragon 630.
 All have shipped with Android 8.0 Oreo and are the first in this series that have 4K recording cameras.
 These are the first Sony Xperia devices that have rear-mounted fingerprint sensors instead of side-mounted ones.

 Xperia XA2

-It has 5.2" Full-HD display, 32GB of internal storage, 3GB of RAM and 8MP selfie camera.
+It has 5.2" Full-HD display, 32 GB of internal storage, 3 GB of RAM and 8 MP selfie camera.

 Xperia XA2 Ultra

-The latest phablet in the series comes with a 6" Full-HD display, 32/64GB of internal storage, 4GB of RAM and dual 16MP + 8MP selfie camera.
+The latest phablet in the series comes with a 6-inch full-HD display, 32/64 GB of internal storage, 4 GB of RAM and dual 16 MP + 8 MP selfie camera.
 This is the first Sony Xperia device that has dual cameras.

 Xperia XA2 Plus

-The Sony Xperia XA2 is a 6" phone with a 1080x1920p display.
-The Snapdragon 630 is paired with 3GB of RAM and 32GB of storage.
-The main camera is 23MP and the selfie camera is 8MP.
-The battery has a 3300mAh capacity.
+The Sony Xperia XA2 is a 6-inch phone with a 1080×1920p display.
+The Snapdragon 630 is paired with 3 GB of RAM and 32 GB of storage.
+The main camera is 23 MP and the selfie camera is 8 MP.
+The battery has a 3300 mAh capacity.